ThibaultJanBeyer/standup-bot/README.md

 ## TODO

-- UI
+- UI & UX
-- - UI: Loading states on polling API
+- - Loading states on polling API
-- - Human readable cron pickers
+- - Human readable cron pickers (currently not working)
+- - Custom Timezones (local by default)
 - BOT
 - - Rewrite the bot to work on multiple workspaces and use HTTP api, see:
 - - - https://api.slack.com/apis/connections/events-api